stigok/blog.stigok.com/collections/_posts/2020-04-16-building-a-custom-perl-package-for-nixos.md

 }
 ```

-Now, I can include this file in my main file */etc/nixos/configuration.nix" and
+Now, I can include this file in my main file */etc/nixos/configuration.nix* and
 add `irssi` to `systemPackages`.
-The snippet below has redacted
+(The snippet below has been redacted.)

 ```
 { config, pkgs, ... }: